charlesm93/charlesm93.github.io/_pages/about.md

 # News

-* Starting in the summer of 2025, I will be an assistant professor of statistics at the <span style="color:Salmon">University of British Columbia</span>.
-Full statement [here](https://charlesm93.github.io/files/letter_move_to_UBC.pdf).
+* Starting in the summer of 2025, I will be an assistant professor of statistics at the <span style="color:Salmon">University of British Columbia</span>!
+You can read a [short statement](https://charlesm93.github.io/files/letter_move_to_UBC.pdf) about my move.

-* May 2025: I will attend AISTATS in Thailand to present our recent paper on [Variational Inference in Location-Scale Families](https://arxiv.org/abs/2410.11067).
+* May 3-5 2025: I'm hoping to attend [AISTATS](https://virtual.aistats.org/) in Thailand to present our recent paper on [Variational Inference in Location-Scale Families](https://arxiv.org/abs/2410.11067).
 (Depending on circumstances, I may attend virtually.)

+* June 3-5 2025: I will attend the [ASA/IMS Spring Research Conference](https://sites.google.com/view/src-2025) in New York.
+There I will speak at the session on <span style="color:Salmon">Approximate Bayesian Methods</span>.

-* June 2025: I will attend BayesComp in Singapore to chair a session on <span style="color:Salmon">Parallel Computation for Markov chain Monte Carlo</span>, and give an invited talk at the session on <span style="color:Salmon">Advances in Variational Inference</span>.
+* June 16-20 2025: I will attend [BayesComp](https://bayescomp2025.sg/) in Singapore to chair a session on <span style="color:Salmon">Parallel Computation for Markov chain Monte Carlo</span>, and give an invited talk at the session on <span style="color:Salmon">Advances in Variational Inference</span>.

-(last updated: March 2025)
+(last updated: April 2025)